 White, whole wheat, with olives, chia seeds, garlic, gluten-free and so on.
 Basically, any kind of bread is something that we should enjoy rarely, not daily.

 It’s because bread is difficult to digest, full of trans fats, sugar, and salt and it’s usually blamed for high cholesterol, inflammation, and heart diseases.

 Don’t think gluten-free bread is better because gluten is replaced with other chemicals that improve taste.

-Bread have high glycemic index and bunch of calories responsible for obesity.
+Bread has a high glycemic index and a bunch of calories responsible for obesity.

 So, what should you do?